kekedezha/ts-goat-reimagined/README.md

 1. Clone the repository to your local machine
 2. Run `npm install` or the project directory to install the required dependencies.
 3. Run `npm start` or to get the project started.
+4. Open a new terminal and run `npx json-server -w data/products.json -p 3500` to get a mock web server to serve static json files in the data directory.
+You may have to install json-server (`npm i json-server`)
-4. Open [http://localhost:5173](http://localhost:5173) to view it in your browser.(Development mode)
+5. Open [http://localhost:5173](http://localhost:5173) to view it in your browser.(Development mode)